By LISA MASCARO and MARK SHERMAN , Associated Press

 On abortion, Kavanaugh said the landmark 1973 Roe v.
 Wade decision that ensures access to abortion has been affirmed "many times."
 He defended his dissenting opinion last year in the case of a pregnant immigrant teen in federal custody.
 Kavanaugh would have denied her immediate access to an abortion, even after she received permission from a Texas judge.

 Sen. Orrin Hatch, R-Utah, praised Kavanaugh for hiring female lawyers as clerks as a judge on the District of Columbia Court of Appeals, and then posed questions about whether Kavanaugh was aware of sexual harassment allegations against retired circuit court Judge Alex Kozinski in California.
 Kavanaugh, who considered the judge a friend and mentor, said he had known nothing about the allegations until they were disclosed last year.

 "It was a gut punch for me," he said, and he was "shocked, disappointed, angry."

-Kavanaugh told Sen. Mazie Hirono, D-Hawaii, he had been unaware of the domestic violence allegations against Rob Porter, who was Trump's staff secretary, until they were publicly disclosed.
+Kavanaugh also told Sen. Mazie Hirono, D-Hawaii, he was unaware of the domestic violence allegations against Rob Porter, who was Trump's staff secretary.
 Journalist Bob Woodward's new book about Trump says Kavanaugh recommended Porter for the job.

 When questioned about the honesty of his 2006 testimony during his nomination for the appellate court when he said he was not involved in some Bush-era policies, Kavanaugh said he was "100 percent accurate."